f5devcentral/f5-cloudserviceeaplab/README.rst

 This Lab utilizes standard *F5 Cloud Services API*, as well as a *Lab Service API*, which was custom-built just for executing this lab:

-* **F5 Cloud Services API**: create, use, and remove the services in scope of this lab
+* **F5 Cloud Services API**: create, use, and remove the services in the scope of this lab

 * **Lab service API**: facilitates auxiliary functions for the lab only: creating DNS entries, sending targeted requests & traffic to the apps/services, etc.